leekelleher/umbraco-contentment/.github/ROADMAP.md

 ### v2.0

-- _(At the time of writing),_ a breaking-change _(following SemVer guidance),_ release of v1.3 features that compiles against Umbraco CMS v8.10.
+- _(At the time of writing),_ a breaking-change release _(following SemVer guidelines),_ of v1.3 features that compiles against Umbraco CMS v8.10.

 ### v2.1